kcodek/flutter_trailers/notes.md

 1. Widgets
     - Single Child - e.g. `Container` widget is similar to a div
     - Multi Child
     - A `stateless` widget never changes.
 Icon, IconButton, and Text are examples of stateless widgets.
 Stateless widgets subclass StatelessWidget.
+        - To create a Stateless widget, we have to override the `build()` method

-A `stateful` widget is dynamic: for example, it can change its appearance in response to events triggered by user interactions or when it receives data.
+    - A `stateful` widget is dynamic: for example, it can change its appearance in response to events triggered by user interactions or when it receives data.
 Checkbox, Radio, Slider, InkWell, Form, and TextField are examples of stateful widgets.
 Stateful widgets subclass StatefulWidget.
+        - To create a Stateful widget, we have to override the `createState()` method, which returns the state of the widget.

 1. MaterialApp Class
     - An application that uses material design.
 A convenience widget that wraps a number of widgets that are commonly required for material design applications.
 It builds upon a WidgetsApp by adding material-design specific functionality, such as AnimatedTheme and GridPaper.